Cerebral Palsy Treatment

 Cerebral palsy can cause several problems with the musculoskeletal system that affect a child’s mobility and coordination, including:

-- Increased muscle tone / tightness - Increased muscle tone or tightness can cause the child’s back, legs, and arms to become stiff and contracted, making mobility difficult.
+- Muscle contracture - Increased muscle tone or tightness can cause the child’s back, legs, and arms to become stiff and contracted, making mobility difficult.

 - Low muscle tone / looseness - Low muscle tone or looseness can cause the child’s limbs to be weak and floppy, and may cause uncontrolled or involuntary movements.
 Children with low muscle tone may have difficulty with walking or sitting up straight.